Discretization¶

 Use the boundary points defined by

-is defined.
-There, use those ofcvp2
+cvp1everywhere except wherecvp2is defined.
+There, use those ofcvp2.